European Commission–AstraZeneca COVID-19 vaccine dispute: January dispute

 Later, on 29 January, the UK was left off a list of 120 countries to which vaccines could be exported freely.
 Instead, manufacturers in the EU must notify national authorities before exporting vaccines to any country not on the list.
 The authorities have the right to refuse to allow the export if they consider that doing so would jeopardise the supply of vaccines to the EU.
 The new measures meant that vaccines from AstraZeneca plants in the EU might be prevented from being exported to the UK.
 This mechanism raised fears that Pfizer-Biontech, which also makes vaccines in the EU, might be at risk of export bans if there are supply problems.

 In implementing this transparency and authorisation mechanism, the EU commission argued that the mechanism was fully consistent with the EU's international commitments under the World Trade Organization and the G20 and that the EU had helped fund upfront costs of all vaccines covered under this mechanism.
 The EU was also the only major country or bloc (represented in the OECD) that exported vaccines on a large scale to numerous third countries.
-Member states were asked to consider reciprocity and proportionality, i.e. whether the destination country restrict its own exports of vaccines either by law or other means or whether the epidemiological situation there was better or worse than in the EU.
+Member states were asked to consider reciprocity and proportionality, i.e. whether the destination country restricted its own exports of vaccines either by law or other means or whether the epidemiological situation there was better or worse than in the EU.
 Public pressure had been growing at the end of 2020, particularly in Germany where some politicians argued that the first vaccine approved against Covid (the Biontech vaccine) was actually invented in Germany, but distributed primarily in the US, Israel and the UK, although Biontech had received German government funding.
 The EU commission also argued that the pandemic situation was in line with article 122 of the Treaty on the Functioning of the European Union which entitles the EU, in line with international law, to take all measures necessary when "seriously threatened with severe difficulties caused by natural disasters or exceptional occurrences".